tulir/whatsmeow/README.md

 wac.AddHandler(myHandler{})
 ```
 The message handlers are all optional, you don't need to implement anything but the error handler to implement the interface.
-The ImageMessage, VideoMessage, AudioMessage and AudioMessage provide a Download function to get the media data.
+The ImageMessage, VideoMessage, AudioMessage and DocumentMessage provide a Download function to get the media data.

 ### Sending text messages
 ```go